imanhodjaev/imanhodjaev.com/content/coworking.md

-# We have coworking space in Bishkek
+# We have a coworking space in Bishkek

 - date: 2012-10-27
 - category: coworking